-The lifeblood of the UK Nuclear Industry is the ability of all of the different companies to be able to do business with each other on a daily basis; be that from utilising the services of a local bus company to provide a park-and-ride service for a nuclear licensed site, the purchase of stainless steel for the manufacture of transport flasks or the procurement of a multi-billion pound EPC multi-year contract.
+The lifeblood of the UK Nuclear Industry is the ability of all of the different companies to be able to do business with each other daily.
+Be that from utilising a local bus company's services to provide a park-and-ride service for a licensed nuclear site, the purchase of stainless steel for the manufacture of transport flasks or the procurement of a multi-billion pound EPC multi-year contract.

 So what roles are there available to you in the UK nuclear industry if you are interested in getting a role in procurement?

-Buyer, Procurement Manager, Procurement Specialist, Commercial Manager, Contracts Manager are the roles that you will find in any job search that you undertake with the words "nuclear procurement".
-Even if you decipher the job title that you are interested in one companies Contracts Manager is another companies Buyer which can make the whole process complicated and confusing.
+Buyer, Procurement Manager, Procurement Specialist, Commercial Manager, Contracts Manager are the roles you will find in any job search that you undertake with the words "nuclear procurement".
+Even if you decipher the job title you are interested in, one company's Contracts Manager is another company's Buyer; this can make the whole process complicated and confusing.

-The international gold standard for procurement specialists is the Chartered Institute of Procurement & Supply (CIPS) and you will see many of the more senior roles looking for candidates to be a member with the designation MCIPS after their names.
-This requirement with specific experience of working within the specific job segment, e.g. nuclear submarines, nuclear cranes, EPC contract management, will put you at the front of the queue when applying for many of the senior roles.
+The international gold standard for procurement specialists is the Chartered Institute of Procurement & Supply (CIPS).
+You will see many of the more senior roles looking for candidates to be members with the designation MCIPS after their names.
+This requirement with specific experience of working within the particular job segment, e.g. nuclear submarines, nuclear cranes, EPC contract management, will put you at the front of the queue when applying for many senior roles.

-However, the aim of GetIntoNuclear is to drag the nuclear industry into the 21st century and one of the main ways that the industry needs to do this to meet the increase in demand of resources is to broaden the scope of skills and experience that are accepted into the UK Nuclear Industry.
+However, GetIntoNuclear aims to drag the nuclear industry into the 21st century.
+One of the main ways that the industry needs to do this to meet the increase in demand for resources is to broaden the scope of skills and experience accepted into the UK Nuclear Industry.
 If you have worked in a shop and had to undertake inventory control, there is no reason why you cannot manage the spares strategy for a filter changing machine within an EPR NPP.
-If you have undertaken a sales role in the past there is no reason why you cannot pursue a career in supply chain development and look to source new suppliers into the industry by introducing them to the benefits of entering a new market.
-If you have previously completed an A-Level in IT there is no reason why you cannot embark in a career in sourcing the latest firewall software to help protect the CA information held by the MoD.
+Suppose you have worked in a sales role in the past.
+In that case, there is no reason why you cannot pursue a career in supply chain development and look to source new suppliers into the industry by introducing them to the benefits of entering a new market.
+If you have previously completed an A-Level in IT, there is no reason why you cannot embark on a career in sourcing the latest firewall software to help protect the CA information held by the MoD.

-Okay, maybe we laboured on a little there...but now we have made our point what do you do now?
+Okay, maybe we laboured on a little, but now we have made our point.
+What do you do now?

-If you feel that you are in a position to apply for a role today click here... to find nuclear procurement roles.
+If you feel that you are ready to apply for a role today, click here to find nuclear procurement roles.

-If you feel you have the skills and experience but ensure which way to go click here... for further info on the different nuclear procurement roles.
+If you feel you have the skills and experience but unsure which way to go, contact us for further info on the different nuclear procurement roles.

-If you feel that you need to up-skill and undertake some training click here... to find specific training for nuclear procurement roles.
+If you feel that you need to up-skill and undertake some training, contact us to find specific training for nuclear procurement roles.

-If you feel that procurement is not the role for you then click here... to find information of all of the roles available to you within the UK nuclear industry.
+If you feel that procurement is not the role for you, go back to the Job Functions to find information on all of the positions available to you within the UK nuclear industry.